-We’ve covered industry-driven innovations in healthcare such HL7 FHIR and the NPI, all promising steps towards a comprehensive health infrastructure.
+We’ve covered industry-driven innovations in healthcare such as HL7 FHIR and the NPI, all promising steps towards a comprehensive health infrastructure.
 However, one of the most exciting pieces of news comes from the White House in the form of the Precision Medicine Initiative (PMI).
 The PMI is a $215 million investment in the Fiscal Year Budget, to pioneer “a new model of patient-powered research that promises to accelerate biomedical discoveries and provide clinicians with new tools, knowledge, and therapies to select which treatments will work best for which patients.”
-The goal is to establish a methods to improve to health outcomes and better treat diseases.
+The goal is to establish a method to improve health outcomes and better treat diseases.
 The budget is split up into different avenues that will affect the way healthcare is managed.
 Here we break down the PMI into manageable parts.

 What is Precision Medicine?

 Before we go over what the PMI does, we must first define Precision Medicine.
-Precision Medicine is a way to treat patients with an increased focus on accuracy.
-Most methods of treatment nowadays is designed for the “average patient”, or a general method of treating patients based on what has worked for others in similar situations.
+It’s a way to treat patients with an increased focus on accuracy.
+Most methods of treatment nowadays are designed for the “average patient”, or a general method of treating patients based on what has worked for others in similar situations.
 While this may be effective for some patients, others who do not fit the bill suffer.
 Precision Medicine takes into account the various specific factors that affect a patient: genes, environmental factors, lifestyle, etc. It creates a profile that gives providers a more accurate way of assessing and treating patients, furthermore, developing scientific knowledge and medical research in healthcare.

 Precision Medicine has already led to innovations in treatments tailored to the patient.
 Providers can already look at a person’s genetic profile and look for an effective way to treat a tumor.
-Patients with cancer undergo molecular testing as part of patient care, which enables providers to promote patient health while reduce risk.
+Patients with cancer undergo molecular testing as part of patient care, which enables providers to promote patient health while reducing risk.